Key Takeaways

 Wage and Hour Laws in Virginia

 In Virginia, state and federal laws govern payday laws regarding wage and hour requirements.
-Virginia law and the federal Fair Labor Standards Act (FLSA) set the salary and hour values employers must follow, as well as minimum wage, overtime, and other wage defenses.
+Virginia law and the Federal Fair Labor Standards Act (FLSA) set the salary and hour values employers must follow, as well as minimum wage, overtime, and other wage defenses.

-• The Virginia Minimum Wage Act is the regulation dealing with businesses (with four or more workers not counting immediate family acquaintances) who fail to meet the coverage obligations of the Federal Fair Labor Standards Act.
+• The Virginia Minimum Wage Act is the regulation dealing with businesses (with four or more employees not counting immediate family acquaintances) who fail to meet the coverage obligations of the Federal Fair Labor Standards Act.

 • Virginia’s current minimum salary is $7.25.
 There are many exclusions to the state's minimum wage rule.
 Any raise in the federal rate will be contemplated on the state level; raises in the federal rate routinely boost the state’s amount.
 Because of these exceptions, there are not many employees in Virginia protected by the state minimum wage.